 Organisations may well wish to encourage their employees to be vaccinated.
-There is no legal right to force employees to have a vaccination against their will and to do would give rise to human rights and criminal law concerns.
+There is no legal right to force employees to have a vaccination against their will and to do would give rise to human rights and criminal law issues.

 The nature of the business, including the degree of contact that employees are expected to have with members of the public, could dictate that taking the vaccine is a 'reasonable instruction' by the employer, or included as part of their contractual obligations.